roavellarm/Next-TS-StyledComponents-Eslint/readme.md

 }
 ```

-11. Now you can get the theme props with intelicense.
+11. Now you can get the theme props with intellisense.
 Try changing the title
     color like this:

 ```JS